JoelGR365/my-portfolio/index.md

 ---
-layout: default
+layout: home
-title: Home
+title: Welcome
 ---

-# Welcome to my Portfolio

-Hi!
-I recently graduated from ASIR and this is my portfolio website.

-## About me

-- Passionate about IT and programming
-- Interested in backend, DevOps, security, and AI
-- Looking for opportunities in IT

-## Projects

 # Gym Chatbot Reservation System

 ## Overview
-This is a complete chatbot system for gym class reservations via WhatsApp.
-It integrates external APIs such as WodBuster and leverages FastAPI and SQLAlchemy for the backend.
-The system uses AI (OpenAI GPT-4) for hybrid intent detection and includes robust security measures and automated notifications.
+A complete chatbot system for gym class reservations via WhatsApp.

-## Technologies
-- **Backend:** FastAPI, SQLAlchemy, SQLite
-- **APIs:** WhatsApp Business API, WodBuster API
-- **AI:** OpenAI GPT-4 for hybrid intent detection (keywords + model)
-- **Scheduler:** APScheduler for scheduled tasks
-- **Security:** Rate limiting, input validation, logging system
+Integrates APIs like WodBuster, uses FastAPI and SQLAlchemy for the backend, and GPT-4 for hybrid intent detection.
+Includes automated notifications and strong security measures.

+---

 ## Key Features
 - Multi-tenant support for multiple gyms